-- Hair dryer (or other crayon melter)
+- Hair dryer (or another crayon melter)

 - Empty box or container

 Gather your supplies together before starting this melted crayon ornament craft.
 Full supervision is a must for the duration of this activity!
-Also be sure to read the instructions on the materials and equipment you choose and follow them.
+Also, be sure to read the instructions on the materials and equipment you choose and follow them.
 Some items aren’t approved for certain age groups.

 If you’re getting together with a group of moms, go ahead and use clear glass ornaments.
 You could even try those fancy hair-drying heat-protective gloves to let you have a little more control over the melting process.
-Glass melted crayon ornaments are lovely (and slightly more elegant…as far as crayon decor is concerned).
+Glass melted crayon ornaments are lovely (and slightly more elegant… As far as crayon decor is concerned).
 With smaller ones, however, plastic and not-too-hot temperatures are probably safer!

 Here are the instructions for the melted crayon ornament kids craft: